Awards

 Journalists gathered together for the 2023 Awards ceremony at the Harvard Club of New York City.

 In addition, the Deadline Club supports and encourages journalism in the metropolitan area through its annual scholarship program.
-Last year, six students earned $2,500 scholarships for their extraordinary dedication to storytelling in underrepresented communities and their role as examples of truth and fairness for young journalists everywhere.
-Learn about the accomplishments and future endeavors of the 2023 winners here.
+Each year, the Club awards $2,500 scholarships to students for their extraordinary dedication to storytelling in underrepresented communities and their role as examples of truth and fairness for young journalists everywhere.
+Learn about the accomplishments and future endeavors of the recent winners here.

 Students receiving scholarship certificates.

-Three of this year's scholarship winners, from left to right: Liset Cruz, Eduardo Salazar, Elliot Heath.
+Three of 2023's scholarship winners, from left to right: Liset Cruz, Eduardo Salazar, Elliot Heath.

 Subscribe to the Deadliner